US$ 1850

 After experiencing the breathtaking and thrilling views of the Everest Base Camp, we will trek back to Kalapatthar, where we will be treated to a 360-degree view of the Himalayas in the Everest region and an amazing sunrise above the mountains.
 We will then trek back to Pheriche.
 The descent is narrow and offers beautiful views of the snow-covered mountains.
 After reaching Pheriche, we will descend back to Namche Bazaar, and then back to Lukla, where we will fly back to Kathmandu.
 The trek concludes upon reaching Kathmandu.

-The optimal time to trek in Nepal depends on various factors such as temperature, climate, weather, etc. Although trekking destinations in Nepal can be accessed throughout the year, some areas may be affected.
+The optimal time to Everest Base Camp Trek in Nepal depends on various factors such as temperature, climate, weather, etc. Although trekking destinations in Nepal can be accessed throughout the year, some areas may be affected.
 Therefore, the best time to trek in Nepal depends on personal preferences and the chosen destination.

-For the Everest base camp trek, ideal time is during the spring season.
+For the Everest Base Camp Trek, ideal time is during the spring season.
 This season is lasts from early March to late May.
 The likelihood of heavy snowfall is minimal during this season, and rainfall is rare, resulting in clear and stunning views of the snow-capped mountains.
 The temperature ranges from 10°C to 20°C, making it ideal for trekking.
 Additionally, the forests of Rhododendron are in bloom, painting the green forests red and adding to the colorful environment.
 Moreover, snowmelt has begun due to the rising temperature.

 The summer season, on the other hand, sees fewer trekkers on the Everest base camp trail.
 Monsoon season begins in Nepal during the summer, resulting in nearly daily rainfall, which may disrupt the trek.
 The trail becomes more slippery due to rainfall, and river currents become faster with rising water levels.
 There may also be landslides in higher altitude regions of Nepal during this season, making the narrow and slippery trail unfavorable for trekking.
 Despite these challenges, nature lovers still enjoy the green, clean, and fresh environment.
 They can witness the traditional way of rice planting in Nepal and explore the beautiful natural springs and waterfalls in the area.